-We asked experts for their top transition to middle school tips for parents.
+We asked experts for their top middle school transition tips for parents.

 Your young student may have arrived home ready for hugs, a snack, and a chat about her day.
 As you know, that’s not the after-school routine for the typical middle schooler.